Sergiu-Brataon/FrontendMentor-SocialProofSection/README.md

 ![Design preview for the Social proof section coding challenge](./design/desktop-preview.jpg)

+## This is my attempt at the frontend mentor social proof section challenge

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.